DAM Software vs. Traditional Cloud Storage Tools: A Comparative Analysis

 Organization

-All assets are stored in a single, easily accessible repository with advanced tagging and search capabilities.
+All assets are stored in a single, easily accessible repository with advanced tagging and keyword search functionality.

 Files often spread across multiple locations, such as hard drives, cloud folders, and emails, leading to disorganization.